GrantMeStrength/retro/Ace/hardware.md

 ![](../images/ace-clock.png)

 The trouble, as far as I can tell, is the transistor.
 The 2N2369 isn't easy to get hold of these days - but it's a very fast switching transistor - faster than any of the substitutes listed, and which I was using.
 So without a fast transistor I'm stuck until the one I found on Mouser arrives (hopefully next week).

+## June 5, 2021

+The replacement transistor arrived!
+Hurrah!
+I made no difference!
+Boo!

+No, that's not true at all.
+The updated transistor meant that the CPU was getting a clock signal, and it was able to run - but the screen was displaying garbage still.
+RAM was a suspect, so I checked the RAM chips - and half were faulty!
+JAMECO had let me down!
+First time for everything, I suppose!
+I plugged in the first batch chips I had bought and there were enough to replace the broken ones - and there was movement!
+The keyboard did definitely cause the screen to update as though I were typing, but it was still nonsense.
+But this means the Z80 is running, the ROMs are working - but the RAM or the RAM control circuitry is broken.
+I don't trust any of the JAMECO RAM, so it's back to eBay, and another long wait for replacement chips.